eugenwintersberger/pnitools/doc/source/general_concepts/rois.rst

     $ prog -r230:1026,100:512 [OTHER OPTIONS]

-which will select data form pixel 230 to 1025 in the first and 100 to 511 in the second dimension.
+which will select data form pixel 230 to 1025 along the first and 100 to 511 along the second dimension.
 In many cases you can pass several ROIs to the program.
 In this case each ROI gets its own option.
 For the 1D case this would look like this

 .. code-block:: bash

     $ prog -r20:45 -r100:512 -r1024:1398 [OTHER OPTIONS]

+When setting a ROI keep in mind that, as for all numeric ranges, the last index is not included in the selection.